dgroomes/my-software/README.md

 # my-config

-Personal configuration stuff including dot files, installation instructions and other configuration files.
+My dot files, utility programs, installation instructions and more.
+This is in the "personal software" category.

 ## Overview